This post is our guide to the best things to do at night in Los Angeles at night, updated for 2023.

 Imagine an old-timey carnival midway merged but upgraded with all the technology and virtual reality of your dreams.

 Two Bit Circus is open every evening except Mondays and offers a wide array of activities to entertain you.

 From escape rooms to carnival favorites reimaged digitally to live performances and robot bartenders – there’s something for everyone.

 It’s free to enter, but you’ll pay as you play.
-It’s family friendly and great for teens, but on Friday and Saturday nights after 9 pm, it’s 18+ only.
+It’s family-friendly and great for teens, but on Friday and Saturday nights after 9 pm, it’s for 18+ only.

 Visit a Kid-Friendly Museum

 In addition to all the great free museums in Los Angeles, there are also several locations with a family focus.